WhiteflagProtocol/whiteflag-standard/wf-specification.md

 #### 4.3.2.2 Reference Method Field

 The `ReferenceMethod` field defines the mechanism for pointing to a resource.
 The field must be 1-byte UTF-8 encoded hexadecimal character.
-Currently only one resource method has been defined:
+Currently, only one resource method has been defined:

 | Code    | Reference Method   | Usage                                               |